torvalds/linux/Documentation/networking/arcnet.rst

 		Microsoft's NDIS ARCnet driver, like the one in WfWg and LANMAN.
 Because the MTU of 493 is actually smaller than the one "required" by TCP/IP (576), there is a chance that some network operations will not function properly.
-The Linux TCP/IP layer can compensate in most cases, however, by automatically fragmenting the TCP/IP packets to make them fit.  arc0e also works slightly more slowly than arc0, for
+The GNU/Linux TCP/IP layer can compensate in most cases, however, by automatically fragmenting the TCP/IP packets to make them fit.  arc0e also works slightly more slowly than arc0, for